 “Tall hiking boots will help protect from snake bites,” they might say.
 Or, perhaps, “Hiking boots help support your ankles.”

 Today’s best hiking boots have evolved well past their peers of old and are lighter, more comfortable, and more useful than many old-school versions.

 You’ll still run across a crowd who will swear by knee-high full leather hiking boots.
 There are also those who won’t be caught dead in hiking boots and instead opt for hiking shoes in most conditions.

-Whichever camp you may fall into, we’ll talk about some of the pros and cons and how to choose the best hiking boots before suggesting a few.
+Whichever camp you may fall into, we’ll talk about some of the pros and cons and how to choose the right of hiking boots for you before suggesting a few.